1.2. Physical Structure of Database Cluster

 drwx------ 2 postgres postgres 4096 Apr 21 10:10 16387

-If a new table is created within a database located in the base directory, a new directory is first created under the version-specific subdirectory, named according to the OID of the database.
-The new table file is then placed in this newly created directory.
+If a new table is created within a tablespace for a database that otherwise resides in the base directory, a directory named after the database’s OID is first created under the version-specific subdirectory of that tablespace.
+The new table file is then placed within this newly created directory.

 sampledb=# CREATE TABLE newtbl (.....)
 TABLESPACE new_tblspc;